treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/Pi0w_LCD_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio2.md

 $                             │
 ```

-If I feel more inspired one day, I will map another button to turn off the LCD backlight via the below Python script & do a soft poweroff of the Pi.
+If I feel more motivated one day, I'll map a sequence of button presses in [pirate_audio_buttons.py](../pirate_audio_buttons.py) to turn off the LCD backlight via the below Python script & do a soft poweroff of the Pi.
+Maybe I'll add some logic for button 'A' to spawn another `tmux` session and have the Pi change the foreground `tty` to show it on the LCD too if I've accidentally killed it or something.
 ```python
 import RPi.GPIO as GPIO